About the conference

 The Complex Orebodies conference aims to attract a wide range of contributors willing to share their experiences and insights into this crucial issue.

-Corporate leaders, operators, service providers, financial institutions and researchers are invited to contribute case studies, perspectives on important issues, and unique solutions to the variety of challenges across the entire range of development activities.
+Corporate leaders, operators, service providers, financial institutions and researchers will gain insight on important issues, and unique solutions to the variety of challenges across the entire range of development activities.

-Contributions are sought from all global jurisdictions, across the entire spectrum of disciplines.
-Insights will be gained from case studies of existing complex orebodies; analysis of the future technical, social, political and environmental landscape as it affects mining; and from contributions detailing innovative extraction approaches with potential to revolutionise mineral supply.
+Authors and keynote speakers have been invited from all global jurisdictions, across the entire spectrum of disciplines.
+Delegates will hear case studies of existing complex orebodies; analysis of the future technical, social, political and environmental landscape as it affects mining; and from contributions detailing innovative extraction approaches with potential to revolutionise mineral supply.

 Complex Ore Bodies – integrating knowledge for developing mines of the future